|Nutrition Facts (per serving)|

 Pour this mixture into a prepared pie crust.

-Bake your pumpkin pie in the oven for one hour.
+Bake your pumpkin pie in the oven for 1 hour.

 Chill before serving and top with whipped cream or non-dairy whipped cream if desired.